Courses taught at BGSU (Spring 2024) and Recent Sightings

 • Popular Culture

-POPC 3500: Advanced Topics in Film: American Mythologies on Film
+POPC 3500: Advanced Topics Course on Film